Computational Modelling Group

 Neil Sandham (Investigator), Christopher Tyson

-Understanding the interaction between surface roughness and supersonic air flows are crucial in the design of re-entry vehicles such as the space shuttle.
-Numerical simulations of these flows has been conducted in order to examine the relationship in order to attempt to achieve a much clearer understanding of the behaviour.
+Understanding the interaction between surface roughness and supersonic air flows are crucial in the design of high speed vehicles, including space re-entry vehicles.
+Numerical simulations of these flows has been conducted in order to examine and understand how the surface roughness interacts with high speed flows in terms of drag prediction and heat transfer to the wall surface.

 The ONETEP project

-Chris-Kriton Skylaris (Investigator), Stephen Fox, Chris Pittock, Alvaro Ruiz-Serrano, Jacek Dziedzic
+Chris-Kriton Skylaris (Investigator), Stephen Fox, Chris Pittock, Álvaro Ruiz-Serrano, Jacek Dziedzic

 Program for large-scale quantum mechanical simulations of matter from first principles quantum mechanics.
 Based on theory and algorithms we have developed for linear-scaling density functional theory calculations on parallel computers.